clarkevansteenderen/spede_sampler_R/README.md

 <img src="combo_plots_cochineal.png" alt="drawing" width="500"/>

+---

-The R code to create these plots is shown here, for users who wish to further tweak their plots:
+**The R code to create these plots is shown here, for users who wish to further tweak their plots:**

 ```r
 library(readxl)